FI-ML/tools/README.md

 Step two:

-open html-gen.bat and set the path to
+Open html-gen.bat and set the path where the FileGenerator folder is located

 ```
 .\FileGenerator\target\FileGenerator.jar